MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 The following document describes how to set up the Azure Multi-Factor Authentication Server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.

 > [!IMPORTANT]
 > In September 2022, Microsoft announced deprecation of Azure Multi-Factor Authentication Server.
-Beginning September 30, 2024, Azure Multi-Factor Authentication Server deployments will no longer service multifactor authentication (MFA) requests.
-Customers of Azure Multi-Factor Authentication Server should plan to move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
+Beginning September 30, 2024, Azure Multi-Factor Authentication Server deployments no longer services multifactor authentication (MFA) requests.
+Customers of Azure Multi-Factor Authentication Server must move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
 To use a different MFA provider, see the article on how to [use Custom multifactor authentication API](Working-with-custommfaserver-for-mim.md).

 The article below outlines the configuration update and steps to enable existing deployments of MIM moving from MIM using the previous SDK to MIM using the Azure Multi-Factor Authentication Server.